shtainze/PanUKBB-nonsynonymous/README.md

 ## Pipeline
 - The whole pipeline requires `bash` and `Python`.
 - If you'd like to run the whole pipeline automatically, just run `bash process-all.sh`.
 To run the subprocesses independently, see what's called in that shell script.
+- The code is standalone and does not affect the outside directory structure.
+All the output will be written in subfolders made automatically.